 1. Are there growth opportunities?

 Apart from passion and ambition, a person craves success and advancement in his/her career choice.
 The same goes for teaching because you will want countless growth opportunities to come your way if you wish to be successful.
 Fortunately, it is one of those professions where several opportunities are present for growth and career advancement.
 However, if you are wondering that how long does it take to become a teacher, the answer is pretty simple.
-It takes between four to five years of bachelor’s degree and different teacher preparation programs to become competent.
+It takes between four to five years of bachelor’s degree and different teacher preparation programs or various online credits for teachers to become competent.

 2. Are you ready for the time and emotional commitment?